Dark Web

 The dark web is a part of the internet that exists on darknets, which are overlay networks that use the internet but require specific software, configurations, or authorization to access.
 The most well-known of these darknets is Tor (The Onion Router), which was initially a worldwide network of servers developed by the U.S. Navy for the primary purpose of protecting government communications.

 Unlike the surface web, which is the part of the internet we interact with on a daily basis using browsers like Google Chrome or Safari, the dark web is not indexed by search engines.
-This means that you can't just stumble upon dark web sites while browsing the internet.
-You need to know exactly where to look, and you need the right tools to get there.
+This means that you can’t just stumble upon dark web sites while browsing the internet.
+You need to know exactly where to look, and you need the right tools, such as a dark web browser like the Tor browser, to get there.

 Accessing the dark web requires the use of special anonymizing software, the most common of which is Tor.
 Tor routes your web page requests through a series of proxy servers operated by thousands of volunteers around the globe, rendering your IP address unidentifiable and untraceable.
 Tor works like magic, but the result is an experience that's like the dark web itself: unpredictable, unreliable and maddeningly slow.